dusty-nv/jetson-inference/docs/pytorch-ssd.md

 $ python3 open_images_downloader.py --max-images=2500 --class-names "Apple,Orange,Banana,Strawberry,Grape,Pear,Pineapple,Watermelon" --data=data/fruit
 ```

-If the `--max-boxes` option isn't set, by default all the data available will be downloaded - so beforehand, be sure to check the amount of data first with `--stats-only`.
+If the `--max-boxes` option or `--max-annotations-per-class` isn't set, by default all the data available will be downloaded - so beforehand, be sure to check the amount of data first with `--stats-only`.
 Unfortunately it isn't possible in advance to determine the actual disk size requirements of the images, but a general rule of thumb for this dataset is to budget ~350KB per image (~2GB for the fruits).

 ### Training Performance